Frequently Asked Questions

 Information about our next Meeting will be made available as in all other years, i.e. briefly before the Meeting we will publish the location, list of topics and list of participants.

-The Foundation Bilderberg Meetings is led by a Steering Committee.
-Its current co-chairs are Victor Halberstadt and Marie-Josée Kravis.
+Bilderberg Meetings is led by a Steering Committee.
+Its current co-chairs are Marie-Josée Kravis and Jens Stoltenberg.

 The participants list changes from year to year and is published on this website a few days before each annual Meeting.
 Every Bilderberg Meeting represents a diverse mix of backgrounds, views, generations and genders.
 Participants take part in the Meeting as individuals in their own right.